- Future Students

 Please consider applying to the MVPS program at (an)other schools in the US and Canada.

 The potential faculty mentor and scholars will meet as soon as possible.
 Faculty mentors will provide a brief introduction to their research interests at this meeting.
 Scholars write a two page research application under the guidance of the faculty mentor to be submitted to the Program Director.
 Submission will be reviewed and ranked by an ad hoc committee.
 Veterinary students with advanced degrees (M.S. or PhD) will not be eligible for the program.
 Students who have already participated in a College-funded summer research program will also not be eligible for this program.
-Applications will be due February 4, 2013, midnight.
-Those accepted for the program will be announced by February 15, 2013.
-Link to application form (PDF).
+Applications will be due January 31, 2014, midnight.
+Those accepted for the program will be announced by February 14, 2014.
+Link to application form (print and complete) OR Link to application form (fillable PDF -may not work in all browsers).

 Applications will be ranked based on the independence of the project (pre-existing projects will not be approved), likelihood of successful completion in the time frame available, relevance to a significant veterinary problem and quality of hypothesis, objectives and description of methods.